Counting independent sets in amenable groups: Introduction

-In recent years, there has been a great deal of attention to the complexity of approximating partition functions of spin systems (e.g., see \cite{1-barvinok}), and the hardcore model, possibly together with the Ising model, occupies the most important place.
-One of the most noticeable results, due to Weitz \cite{1-weitz}, and then Sly \cite{1-sly} and Sly-Sun \cite{2-sly}, is the existence of a \emph{computational phase transition} for having a \emph{fully polynomial-time approximation scheme (FPTAS)} for the approximation of $Z_\Gamma(\lambda)$.
-In simple terms, Weitz developed an FPTAS, a particular kind of efficient deterministic approximation algorithm on the family of finite graphs with bounded degree $\Delta$, provided $\lambda < \lambda_c(\Delta)$, where $\lambda_c(\Delta) := \frac{(\Delta-1)^{(\Delta-1)}}{(\Delta-2)^{\Delta}}$ denotes the critical activity for the hardcore model on the $\Delta$-regular tree $\mathbb{T}_\Delta$.
-Conversely, a couple of years later, Sly and Sun managed to prove that the existence of such an algorithm for $\lambda > \lambda_c(\Delta)$ would imply that $\NP = \RP$, the equivalence of two well-known computational complexity classes which are widely believed to be different \cite{1-arora}.
+In recent years, there has been a great deal of attention to the complexity of approximating partition functions of spin systems (e.g., see \cite{1-barvinok}).
+Among these systems, the hardcore model, possibly together with the Ising model \cite{3-sinclair}, occupies the most important place.
+One of the most notable results, due to Weitz \cite{1-weitz}, and then Sly \cite{1-sly} and Sly-Sun \cite{2-sly}, is the existence of a \emph{computational phase transition} for having a \emph{fully polynomial-time approximation scheme (FPTAS)} for the approximation of $Z_\Gamma(\lambda)$.
+In simple terms, Weitz developed an FPTAS, a particular kind of efficient deterministic approximation algorithm, on the family of finite graphs with bounded degree $\Delta$ provided $\lambda < \lambda_c(\Delta)$, where $\lambda_c(\Delta) := \frac{(\Delta-1)^{(\Delta-1)}}{(\Delta-2)^{\Delta}}$ denotes the critical activity for the hardcore model on the $\Delta$-regular tree $\mathbb{T}_\Delta$.
+Conversely, a couple of years later, Sly and Sun managed to prove that the existence of even a \emph{fully polynomial-time randomized approximation scheme (FPRAS)}---which is a probabilistic and therefore weaker version of an FPTAS---for $\lambda > \lambda_c(\Delta)$ would imply that $\NP = \RP$, the equivalence of two well-known computational complexity classes which are widely believed to be different \cite{1-arora}.

-The work of Weitz exploited a technique based on trees of self-avoiding walks and a special notion of correlation decay known as \emph{strong spatial mixing}.
-Later, Sinclair et al. \cite{1-sinclair} studied refinements of Weitz's result by considering families of finite graphs parameterized by their \emph{connective constant} instead of their maximum degree, and established that there exists an FTPAS for $Z_\Gamma(\lambda)$ for families of graphs with connective constant bounded by $\mu$, whenever $\lambda < \frac{\mu^\mu}{(\mu-1)^{(\mu+1)}}$.
+The work of Weitz exploited a technique based on trees of self-avoiding walks and a special notion of correlation decay known as \emph{strong spatial mixing} that, in particular, holds when the graph is $\mathbb{T}_\Delta$ and $\lambda < \lambda_c(\Delta)$.
+Later, Sinclair et al. \cite{1-sinclair} studied refinements of Weitz's result by considering families of finite graphs parameterized by their \emph{connective constant} instead of their maximum degree, and established that there exists an FPTAS for $Z_\Gamma(\lambda)$ for families of graphs with connective constant bounded by $\mu$, whenever $\lambda < \frac{\mu^\mu}{(\mu-1)^{(\mu+1)}}$.